 Walking Jack Trunks

 Check out the trunks available at Walking Jack, an underwear brand based in Greece.
 Walking Jack released the Bluebird Collection in which the trunks and briefs are all in a rich hue of blue (95 percent cotton and 5 percent Elastane).
-Read a blog post (with Roger Zacha (left two photos)) and another (with Aggelos Pirikkis (right two photos)) for more details.
+Read a blog post (with Roger Zacha (left-column photos)) and another (with Aggelos Pirikkis (two photos on the right)) for more details.

 The jockstrap was designed for cyclists, starting in 1888, to prevent saddle sores.
 The jockstrap leaves the glutes exposed but provides support for the body parts in the front.
 At first, the front of the jockstrap was hard but then the front became soft and flexible.